mriver90/CHIMERA/README.md

 5. By default, CHIMERA will create a concept set for all sheets.
 If you want to create it for specific sheets, check the appropriate boxes to select them.
 6. A table will then appear, displaying the selected sheet codes.
 7. Next, enter your ATLAS credentials and press Enter.

-**NOTE:**
    - The ATLAS username will be included in the naming convention for the Concept Set, formatted as follows: `CHI_first2charactersOfATLASUserName_last2charactersOfATLASUserName_sheetname_keyword`.
    - Ensure that the sheet name is unique to avoid conflicts when saving the concept set in ATLAS.
 8. After your credentials are validated, select the type of concept set.
 You can choose one or more options.
 9. Check the Concept Set Name, and CHIMERA will indicate whether the name is acceptable.
 10. Next, select the required fields: **Select Concept Code** and **Select Vocabulary ID** columns.
 These two columns are mandatory.